williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 ![ERCOT Zones](https://williamscale.github.io/attachments/ercot-load-prediction/ERCOT-Maps_Load-Zone.jpg)

 The **total** column is simply the sum of loads across all zones.
 The **DSTFlag** column refers to Daylight Savings Time (DST) and thus clarifies instances in which there are duplicate timestamps at 2AM.
-For this work, only South zone data was used.
-Additionally, data is summarized by summing load across all hours in a day.
+For this work, data for the North, West, and Houston zones is removed.
+Since I am predicting daily load, data is summarized by summing load across all hours in a day.
 To avoid DST days having extra load due to their 25th hour, rows where **DSTFlag** is *True* were removed.
 A couple of new features were created based only on the date: **dayOfWeek** and **weekend.flag**.
 Finally, to simplify cyclic period definitions, only data in 2024 is used.
 The ERCOT dataset then looks as such:

 | operatingDay | dayOfWeek | weekend.flag | daily.load |
 |:------------:|:----------|:------------:|:----------:|